plu5/plu5.github.io/_devlog/13-microphone-threshold-notification.md

 Maybe we should exit?
 But what if the rms is 0 normally?
 And remember this is a script for somewhat emergency usage, it could be bad if it quits at an inopportune time, we probably don't want it to die.
 If the user forgot the microphone is muted though I can imagine it being nicer for it to exit and they can just relaunch instead of having to scramble to quit the script (which could have been launched noninteractively so they would have to find the pid and kill it) while being spammed with the sad sound.

 A common option I include with my scripts is the ability to kill other instances of itself.
 But that's shell scripts, it's not too easy to do it portably with Python.
-- We could kill other instances on launch because we never want it running more than once
+- We could kill other instances on launch because we never want it running more than once [I actually didn't do that in the end]
 - Have an option to run with `micnot k` or `micnot kill` or `micnot killall` which will just kill without running in case user doesn't want any instances and wants to kill existing instance
 - Happy sound when started and receiving data fine
 - CLI options while we're at it (`-t` to set the threshold, `-q` suppress stdout)